1. What is the secret to improving your body composition?

 ~Enzymes reduce the fat into fatty acids which travel across the membrane

-of the intestines where they are converted back into fat.
+where they are converted back into fat.

 ~30% of american diet can consist of fat